Request an appointment by clicking here or by calling 704-444-0087

 WHAT IS ADHD?

 We don’t yet fully understand the causes and risk factors for ADHD.
 Yet genetics do play a role.
 Studies link ADHD to deficits in certain neurotransmitters.
-Specifically neurotransmitters critical to focus and self-regulatio
+Specifically, neurotransmitters that are critical to focus and self-regulation.

 WHAT IS EXECUTIVE FUNCTIONING?